Add the personal touch – 5 ways to personalise your emails

 Last but not least, sending users a message on or a few days before their birthday is a great way to earn their gratitude.
 Email inboxes are always a busy place but it’s always nice to receive a birthday message from a company, especially when the firm decide to use one of the former personalisation tactics in tandem – the exclusive voucher!

-For instance, retailers could offer a ten per cent voucher for use in the 24 hours of the user’s birthday.
-It’s an effective and very simple method of gaining an open so firms need to remember to capture a user’s birthday details during the initial sign-up.
+For instance, retailers could offer a voucher code for use in the 24 hours of the user’s birthday.
+It’s an effective and very simple method to connect with your customers, so make sure you remember to capture a user’s birthday details during the initial sign-up.